 Due to TED BERNSTEIN'S multiple breaches of the duties owed to the subject Trust's beneficiaries, this Court should suspend or remove TED BERNSTEIN as Trustee.

 Pursuant to __________________ of the Trust, in the event of removal of one Trustee, the surviving named Trustee shall act as successor Trustee.
-Accordingly, ELIOT BERNSTEIN requests that he remain as the sole Trustee to administer the terms of the Trust.
+Accordingly, ELIOT BERNSTEIN requests that he remain as the Trustee, along with Co-Trustees Leslie (or Michael) Ferderigos, Esq. and Arthur Morburger, Esq. to administer the terms of the Trust.

-Petitioner ELIOT BERNSTEIN has hired undersigned counsel to represent him in this matter and has agreed to pay a reasonable fee for same.
-Therefore, ELIOT BERNSTEIN seeks an award of attorney's fees and costs incurred hereunder as permitted under all applicable provisions of Chapter 736.
+Petitioners Joshua Ennio Zander Bernstein, Jacob Noah Archie Bernstein and Daniel Elijsha Abe Ottomo Bernstein has hired undersigned counsel to represent him in this matter and has agreed to pay a reasonable fee for same.
+Therefore, Joshua Ennio Zander Bernstein, Jacob Noah Archie Bernstein and Daniel Elijsha Abe Ottomo Bernstein seek an award of attorney's fees and costs incurred hereunder as permitted under all applicable provisions of Chapter 736.

-WHEREFORE, ELIOT BERNSTEIN, through undersigned counsel, seeks an order from this Court awarding the following relief:
+WHEREFORE, Joshua Ennio Zander Bernstein, Jacob Noah Archie Bernstein and Daniel Elijsha Abe Ottomo Bernstein, through undersigned counsel, seeks an order from this Court awarding the following relief:

 A. Suspending or Removing TED BERNSTEIN as Trustee of Shirley Bernstein Trust Agreement Dated May 20, 2008, as amended, pursuant to Fla.
 Stat. § 736.1001(2)(f) and (g) and 736.0706;

-B. Appointing ELIOT BERNSTEIN as the sole trustee of the Trust to administer the Trust;
+B. Appointing Leslie Ferderigos, Esq. and Arthur Morburger, Esq. as the sole Co-trustee of the Shirley Trust and the Simon Trust to administer the Trust;

+Appointing Leslie Ferderigos, Esq. and Arthur Morburger, Esq. as the sole Co-Personal Representative of the Shirley Will to administer the Estate of Shirley Bernstein.

+C. Appointing Leslie Ferderigos, Esq. and Arthur Morburger, Esq. as the sole Co-trustee of the Shirley Trust and the Simon Trust to administer the Trust;

+D. Suspending or Removing TED BERNSTEIN as Trustee of Simon Bernstein Trust Agreement Dated May 20, 2008, as amended, pursuant to Fla.
+Stat. § 736.1001(2)(f) and (g) and 736.0706;

+E. Reporting the criminal state and federal misconduct contained in the Joshua Bernstein Motion to Vacate and void all actions taken by TED BERNSTEIN, ALAN ROSE, ESQ., Brian O’Connell, Esq., Diana Lewis, Esq. to the Florida District Attorney and US Attorney.

+F. Seize all records, monies, etc. from TED et al.

+G. Report all named parties to Florida Bar and Judicial Conduct Commission.

+H

 C. Award attorney's fees and costs incurred hereunder; and